 All prints are unframed ready for framing at home in the frame of your choice.

 A4 unframed print.
 Measurements 210 x 297mm.
 Perfect size to fit standard A4 frames.

-All items come hand wrapped in brown paper packaging tied up with string and with their very own North East tourist tip.
+Optional Extra - Have your items come hand wrapped in brown paper packaging tied up with string and with their very own North East tourist tip.

 Postal Packaging can be recycled except for stickers (we’re working on it).
 Boxes are filled with zig zag kraft paper and sealed with reinforced gummed paper tape.